ozgur-yalcin/mfa/readme.md

 mfa update GitHub 5BRSSSBJUWBQBOXE
 ```

-Update the secret key of accounts which account name is GitHub and the username is ozgur-yalcin
+Update the secret key of accounts which account name is GitHub and the user is ozgur-yalcin

 ```
 mfa update GitHub:ozgur-yalcin 5BRSSSBJUWBQBOXE